Do you want to hold space more skillfully for people with chronic stress and/or unresolved trauma?

 “As a mental health therapist, I can say that JP offers a wide range of tools to use personally and with your clients in therapy.
 I regularly use the tools in sessions and for a personal nervous system reset as well.
 JP is very clear and knowledgable and you will walk away feeling engaged in the work you do to support others. " -Amy Friedman, LMFT

 “As health behavior researcher and movement facilitator—I can honestly say this is the best approach to trauma-informed training I have done to date.
-JP's approach was deeply knowledgeable, nuanced, and embodied." -Dagny Deutchman
+JP's approach was deeply knowledgeable, nuanced, and embodied." -Dagny Deutchman, MS

 Workshop Details: